babelouest/glewlwyd/docs/WEBAUTHN.md

 ### Force attestation without validation certificate (much lesser safe)

-Force all registration to Glewlwyd without a certificate (attestation: 'none', so fmt returned: 'none').
-Check this option if you don't want to manage FISO2 devices chain of trust and want to accept all FIDO2 device a user wants to register.
+Force all registration to Glewlwyd without a certificate (attestation set to 'none', therefore fmt returned is 'none').
+Check this option if you don't want to manage FIDO2 devices chain of trust and want to accept all FIDO2 device a user wants to register.

 ### User must have a valid session to connect